 Your baselayer may not be the most exciting part of your layering system, but make no mistake: It’s certainly one of the most important.
 As a next-to-skin piece, baselayers are tasked with pulling moisture away from your body and regulating your core temperature, which is especially useful for outdoor activities like skiing, hiking, and climbing.
-Below are our top picks for the best women’s baselayers of the 2023-2024 season, from premium, warm, and naturally odor-resistant merino wool options to cheaper synthetic alternatives.
-For more information, see our women’s baselayer comparison table and buying advice below the picks.
+Our female staff has tested dozens of baselayers to bring you our 19 favorites below, from premium, warm, and naturally odor-resistant merino wool options to cheaper synthetic alternatives.
+For more information, see our comparison table and buying advice below the picks, along with details about our testing process.
+For a wider look at the market, we've also compiled a round-up of the best baselayers, which covers both men's and women's styles.

 Our Team’s Women’s Baselayer Picks